 About the Victorian Student Representative Council

 The Victorian Student Representative Council (VicSRC) is the peak body representing school-aged students in Victoria.
-The VicSRC’s vision is a world where all children and young people have access to education that is student-led, student driven and student focussed.
+The VicSRC’s vision is a student-focused education system that enhances young people's capacity to change the world.
 The organisation exists to empower all student voices to be valued in every aspect of education.
 The VicSRC is auspiced by the Youth Affairs Council Victoria (YACVic).
-VicSRC core funding comes from the Victorian Department of Education and Training (DET).
+VicSRC’s core funding comes from the Victorian Department of Education and Training (DET).

 About the role